box/box-node-sdk/docs/authentication.md

 App auth applications also often have associated App Users, which are [created and managed directly by the application](https://developer.box.com/en/guides/authentication/user-types/app-users/) — they do not have normal login credentials, and can only be accessed through the Box API by the application that created them.
-You may authenticate as the Service Account to provision and manage users, or as an individual app user to make calls as that user.
+You may authenticate as the Service Account to provision and manage users, or as an individual app user or managed user to make calls as that user.
 See the [API documentation](https://developer.box.com/) and [sample app](https://github.com/box/box-node-sdk/blob/main/examples/app-auth) for detailed instructions on how to use app auth.

-Clients for making calls as an App User can be created with the same SDK instance as in the above examples, similarly to creating a Service Account client:
+Clients for making calls as an App User or Managed User can be created with the same SDK instance as in the above examples, similarly to creating a Service Account client:

 <!-- sample x_auth init_with_jwt_with_user_id -->